Riki Choshu

-Choshu was a second generation Zainichi Korean until his naturalization in 2016.
+A second-generation Zainichi Korean from Yamaguchi Prefecture, Choshu won titles in Freestyle wrestling at the National Sports Festival of Japan, before (under his birth name) representing South Korea at the 1972 Summer Olympics.
+He also won collegiate titles in Freestyle and Greco-Roman wrestling as captain of the Senshu University team.
+He made his professional wrestling debut for NJPW in 1974, becoming a major star as a heel during the following decade.

+After leaving NJPW in 2002, he formed Fighting World of Japan Pro Wrestling (WJ), but eventually returned to New Japan in October 2005 as a site foreman, booker and part-time wrestler.
+Choshu once again left NJPW in 2010 and primarily worked in Tatsumi Fujinami’s Dradition, as well as his own self-produced Power Hall events as a freelancer.

 Early life

-Choshu was born Kwak Gwang-ung (Korean: 곽광웅), the youngest of four children in Tokuyama, Yamaguchi Prefecture to a Japanese mother and Korean father.
-His father left Korea's Chungcheongbuk-do for Japan in 1939 and worked as a garbage man for much of his life.
-Choshu has said that he faced discrimination from teachers in elementary school due to his Korean heritage.
-He took part in baseball and judo as a teenager and after training in the judo department at Giyang Junior High School, he moved to the wrestling department of Yamaguchi prefecture's Sakurakaoka High School as a special student.
+Born Kwak Gwang-ung (Korean: 곽광웅), the youngest of four children in Tokuyama, Yamaguchi Prefecture to a Japanese mother and Korean father.
+His father left Korea's Chūseihoku-dō for Japan in 1939 and worked as a garbage man for much of his life.
+Yoshida has said that he faced discrimination from teachers in elementary school due to his Korean heritage.

+Yoshida took part in baseball and judo as a teenager and after training in the judo department at Giyang Junior High School, he moved to the wrestling department of Sakurakaoka High School as a special student.
 He eventually came in second place in the 73 kg class of the Nagasaki National Freestyle wrestling tournament, which attracted attention from university wrestling officials and he later enrolled at Senshu University School of Commerce on a wrestling scholarship.

 Amateur wrestling career

-Kwak joined the amateur wrestling team at Senshu University shortly after enrolling and was teammates with Mitsushi Hirasawa, the father of future NJPW wrestler Mitsuhide Hirasawa.
+Yoshida joined the amateur wrestling team at Senshu University shortly after enrolling and was teammates with Mitsushi Hirasawa, the father of future NJPW wrestler Mitsuhide Hirasawa.

+In 1969, he won gold in freestyle wrestling at the National Sports Festival of Japan in the above-75kg class.

 In 1971, he won the All Japan Student Wrestling Championship in the 90 kg class.
-Thanks to his victory in the tournament, Kwak was selected to represent Japan in the 1972 Summer Olympics in Munich, Germany.
+Thanks to his victory in the tournament, Kwak was selected to represent Japan in the 1972 Summer Olympics in Munich.
 Officials however refused to let him compete for Japan on account of him being part Korean.
-Nevertheless, South Korea instead invited him to join their freestyle team and he represented South Korea as a wrestler.
-Kwak ended the tournament with a record of 1 win and 2 losses, and was disqualified due to the penalty points system.
+Nevertheless, South Korea instead invited him to join their freestyle team and he represented South Korea as a wrestler and went under his Korean name (rendered as 'Gwak Gwang-un').

+He ended the tournament with a record of one win and two losses, and was disqualified in the third round by Cuban wrestler Bárbaro Morgan, due to the penalty points system.

-When he returned to Japan, Kwak became captain of the Senshu wrestling team in his fourth year at university and won the Freestyle and Greco-Roman 100 kg class tournaments at the All Japan Championship in 1973.
+When Yoshida returned to Japan, he became captain of the Senshu wrestling team in his fourth year at university and won the Freestyle and Greco-Roman 100 kg class tournaments at the All Japan Championship in 1973.